The Lectin-Free Diet

 These are some of the biggest offenders, although some people may be able to eat cheese without setting off food sensitivity reactions, but not bread.
 Typically, the more sensitive the person is, the more foods may cause problems.

 Many foods that contain low levels of lectins and are not major offenders can be consumed especially with a variety in intake without causing noticeable symptoms to be set off.
-One example of this would be strawberries.

 - Chicken, beef, turkey, lobster, crab